Saint-Jérôme: Road

 Saint-Jérôme is served by Québec Autoroute 15, which is part of the Trans-Canada Highway system, and Québec Route 117.
 In addition, Québec Routes 158 and 333 pass through the city.

 Public transportation

 Train

-Saint-Jérôme is served by the Saint-Jérôme intermodal commuter rail station by Exo, the Greater Montreal Region's public transit system's exo2 line.
+Saint-Jérôme is served by the Saint-Jérôme intermodal commuter rail station by Exo, the Greater Montreal Region's public transit system's Saint-Jérôme line (Line 12).
 Commuter trains to Montreal began to serve the station in January 2007, with four trains in each direction each business day.

 Since upgrades to the line were made in 2013, which included work to double the track between Sainte-Rose station and Saint-Martin Junction and install Automatic Train Control (ATC) between Parc station and the end of the line in Saint-Jérôme, all trains now serve the station.
 There are 13 departures towards Montreal during the week, and six departures on the weekends and holidays.

 Bus

-The station is also served by bus routes operated by Exo, the neighbouring transit agency CRT Lanaudière, as well as three private intercity bus companies.
+The station is also served by bus routes operated by Exo, the neighbouring transit agency Transport MRC de Joliette, as well as three private intercity bus companies.